nisfa97/php-simple-router/README.md

 ## Features in Progress
 - Route Prefixing: A feature to group and manage routes under common prefixes.
-- Route Caching.
+- Route Caching: Cache routes for improved performance.
-- Prepend and Append: Allows developer to append and prepend specify middlewares.
+- Prepend and Append Middleware: Add middleware at specific points in the request pipeline.
 - Additional enhancements for middleware and DI containers.

 ## Limitations